 - Submitted.
 Text editions of STT 1, 3 (Enūma Eliš 4) and SpTU 3, 59 (Gilgāmeš 5).
 In Robson, E. (ed.), Scholarly Writings from Assyria and Babylonia [working title].
 Writings from the Ancient World.
 Atlanta, Georgia: Society of Biblical Literature [Selected contributions from ‘The Geography of Knowledge in Assyria and Babylonia: A Diachronic Analysis of Four Scholarly Libraries (GKAB)’ in ‘The Corpus of Ancient Mesopotamian Scholarship (CAMS)’.
 Directors: E. Robson, University of Cambridge, and S. Tinney, University of Pennsylvania Museum of Archaeology and Anthropology].

-- 2017.
-A Babylonian Calendar Treatise: Scholars and Invaders in the Late First Millennium BC.
-Oxford: Oxford University Press (forthcoming, late 2017).
+- 2018.
+A Babylon Calendar Treatise: Scholars and Invaders in the Late First Millennium BC: Edited with Introduction, Commentary, and Cuneiform Texts.
+Oxford: Oxford University Press (in press).

 - Faculty of Theology and Religion, University of Oxford: Associate Member (2007– ).